 According to the U.S. Bureau of Labor Statistics, the number of job openings in the information industry remains high, with 207,000 jobs reported in February 2022, up from 111,000 for the same month last year.
-As a result, the demand for developers in 2022 is expected to increase, and employers will have to find an effective way to hire.
+As a result, the demand for developers in 2022 was expected to increase, and employers must find an effective way to hire.

 Company owners should realize that it is the employees who ultimately make change happen.
 In the pursuit of top talent, there are different hiring models to consider.
 This article will compare two of them: in-house hiring and staff augmentation.